Saracul-Veaceslav/Trading_Bot/README.md

 - Backtesting capabilities
 - Customizable configuration

+## 🚨 Important Notice: Package Structure Changes

+**As of version 0.2.0, we've refactored the package structure for better maintainability and standardization.**

+The package has been renamed from mixed-case `Trading_Bot` to lowercase `trading_bot` following Python conventions.
+For migration instructions, see [MIGRATION_GUIDE.md](MIGRATION_GUIDE.md).

 ## Installation

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.9 or higher
 - pip (Python package manager)

 ### Setup